-TWICE conduct a "love experiment" in new trailer for 'Formula of Love: O+T=＜3'
+TWICE conduct a "love experiment" in new trailer for 'Formula Of Love: O+T=＜3'

 “After numerous clinical trials and studies, we have established formulas to control this change in hormone called love,” leader Jihyo explains before the clip cuts to various other members of TWICE testing out said formulas.

-The upcoming record was first teased at the end of the music video for their recently-released English single ‘The Feels’, which ended on a shot of a poster that teased the group’s forthcoming activities, which included the album as well as an as-of-yet unannounced tour.
+The upcoming record announced at the end of the music video for their recently released English single ‘The Feels’, which ended on a shot of a poster that teased the group’s forthcoming activities.
+It included the album as well as an as-of-yet unannounced tour.

 While it is currently unknown if member Jeongyeon will be involved in the promotion of ‘Formula Of Love: O+T=<3’, she was notably absent from the album’s “opening trailer”.
 The singer is currently on hiatus from group activities, since August, due symptoms of “panic and psychological anxiety”.